history of the OSR

 Founded in 1918 by Ernest Ansermet, who was its principal conductor until 1967, the Orchestre de la Suisse Romande (OSR) is made up of 112 permanent musicians.
 It gives subscription concerts in Geneva and Lausanne, symphonic programmes for the City of Geneva, the annual United Nations Day concert and accompanies operatic performances at the Grand Théâtre of Geneva.
 Over the decades, the OSR has built up an international reputation thanks to its historic recordings and its interpretation of the 20th-century French and Russian repertories.

 In close collaboration with Radio-Television Switzerland since its creation, the OSRs broadcasts over the airwaves date back to its early days, to the benefit of millions of listeners throughout the world.
 The OSR has recorded over 100 discs in partnership with Decca, giving rise to truly legendary recordings and enhancing its position on the international music scene.
 The orchestra has made prize-winning recordings for around a dozen international labels.
-Currently in partnership with PentaTone, the orchestra makes two to three recordings each season and recently recorded a selection of Mahler’s Lieder with Jonathan Nott.
+Currently in partnership with Pentatone, the orchestra makes two to three recordings each season, the latest two of which with Jonathan Nott.

-The OSR is highly sought after by the most prestigious festivals, and since 2000 has played at the Budapest Spring Festival, Lucerne Festival, Nuits Romantiques (Aix-les-Bains), Festival Radio France, Gstaad Menuhin Festival, Septembre Musical (Montreux), Amsterdam’s ZomerConcerten, the Grafenegg Festival and the BBC Proms.
+The OSR is highly sought after by the most prestigious festivals, and since 2000 has played at the Budapest Spring Festival, les Chorégies d’Orange, le Festival de Música de Canarias, Lucerne Festival, Nuits Romantiques (Aix-les-Bains), Festival Radio France (Montpellier), Gstaad Menuhin Festival, Septembre Musical (Montreux), Amsterdam’s ZomerConcerten, the Grafenegg Festival (Austria) and the BBC Proms (London).

 One of the key missions of the OSR is to promote symphonic music amongst the young people who will become tomorrow’s audience and offer them a wide range of activities.
 These include notably a series of workshops forming an educational programme to prepare children for concerts, the interactive “Concerts pour petites oreilles” allowing younger children to try out instruments, the Family Concert series at the Victoria Hall, concerts for schools, and rehearsals open to schools in collaboration with the Department for Education.